Are you looking for new middle grade books written by black authors to celebrate Black History Month?

 Black Heroes goes beyond other black history biographies for kids to highlight people from around the world and across time.
 Who will your new hero be?

 When children see themselves in books, it tells them that they matter.
-Representation and exposure to diverse material is important for all children (and adults)!
+Representation and exposure to diverse material are important for all children (and adults)!

 This winter, consider buying or borrowing more middle grade books written by black authors.
 By doing so, you honor black history and achievement.